Mardcelo/mardcelo.github.io/_posts/2025-02-26-BroncoCTF-Writeup.markdown

 ### Obsfucation <a name='obsfucation'></a>

 For obsfucating a game in Roblox, there is a lot of different tools.
-Let me list few:
+Let me list a few:

 1. [Prometheus](https://github.com/prometheus-lua/Prometheus)
 2. [Synapse Secure](https://github.com/SnowyShiro/Synapse-SecureLua-Deobfuscator/tree/main)